Dior Fall/Winter 2026 Look1

 Across the runway, silhouettes follow a consistent structural formula:

-• Tailored jackets cinched inward before releasing into flare
+• tailored jackets cinched inward before releasing into flare

-• Peplum constructions radiating from a disciplined center
+• peplum constructions radiating from a disciplined center

-• Structured belts anchoring silk and tulle
+• structured belts anchoring silk and tulle

-• Sculpted tailoring expanding downward into fluid skirts
+• sculpted tailoring expanding downward into fluid skirts

-This is not nostalgic revival of the New Look.
+This is not a nostalgic revival of the New Look.
 Nor is it body-con emphasis in the contemporary sense of exposure.

 Dior Fall/Winter 2026 Look 15